Zoltan-X/Genetics-IT/Note.md

 could alter the way of
 consume and Place of Resources,
 as well as they could mean that,
-different kind of ressource
+different kind of resources
-are ment to be used.
+are mented to be used.

 #### Conceptions, theories and postulations

-So far use case Concepts are defined for DNA and RNA behaviour,
+So far use case Concepts are defined for DNA and RNA behavior,
-but these might not compellingly fit to the permutable pairings,
+but these might not compellingly fit to the confounded pairings,
-neither are they prooven.
+neither are they proven.

 So far we have a Definition of something,
 what we could use for a short set of operations,
-that are limited to the coding abillities of DNA and RNA.
+that are limited to the coding abilities of DNA and RNA.

 In this case,
 DNA and RNA Constructs,
-could be used for esoterical coding definitions,
+could be used for esoteric coding definitions,
-as stated in tha past few Years,
+as stated in that past few Years,
 for accumulating information in DNA or RNA.

 #### The cells construction theorem